Rade58/songifly/README.md

 Project bootstraped with `npx create-next-app@latest --ts`

-A spotify clone (to some extent) built with Nextjs, Xstate, TailwindCSS (DaisyUI component library), PostgreSQL (Prisma ORM)
+A spotify clone (to some extent) that plays some of royalty free songs; built with Nextjs, Xstate, TailwindCSS (DaisyUI component library), PostgreSQL (Prisma ORM)

 inspired by <https://github.com/Hendrixer/fullstack-music>